 The profit or loss at expiration is calculated as follows.
 Step one: take the price of the underlying value minus the options strike price.
 When the result of this calculation is a negative figure, the result is set at zero.
-Step two: take the result of step one and subtract the premium paid to buy the option.
+Step two: take the premium received and subtract the result of step one.
 Step three: options are priced per unit of the underlying value and the previous calculation determines the result per unit of the underlying value, but the total value of an option contract depends on the contract multiplier.
 The total profit or loss of an option is therefore calculated by multiplying the value of step two by the contract multiplier.

-The option's profit or loss is zero when the underlying value has a price that is equal to the strike price plus the premium paid to buy the option.
+The option's profit or loss is zero when the underlying value has a price that is equal to the strike price plus the premium received.